Ryan Manning: International career

 On 6 November 2018, Manning was named in the senior Republic of Ireland squad for the first time for the friendly against Northern Ireland on 15 November and the UEFA Nations League match against Denmark on 19 November 2018.
 He made his senior international debut against Bulgaria in the UEFA Nations League 18 November 2020.

+Personal life

+His brother Ronan Manning is also a professional footballer for League of Ireland Premier Division club Sligo Rovers.